 Receiving a Software Audit Notification

-The method of initial contact from the software publisher will depend on which type of audit you have received, whether it is a full audit or its lighter equivalent, a License Review (the exact name of these reviews varies from software vendor to software vendor).
+The initial method of contact from the software publisher will depend on which type of audit you have received, whether it is a full audit or its lighter equivalent, a License Review (the exact name of these reviews varies from software vendor to software vendor).
 In the event of a full audit, you will most likely receive an official notice in the mail to an officer of the company (CIO or CFO).
 If it is a review, then you will be contacted through a more informal method such as an email or a phone call.

 Regardless of the method of contact, any request received should be reviewed carefully to ensure it is legitimate.
 Recently, phishing scams have popped up trying to gain sensitive information from companies.
 Should there be suspicious elements to the request such as an invalid virtual signature, spelling and grammatical errors, an upside-down logo, or a request to click a suspicious looking link, you should contact your Sales Rep or your Reseller to gauge its legitimacy.